eartle/twims/README.md

 python setup.py install <Twitter username>
 ```

-Your status will be updated immediately and then refreshed every 60.
+Your status will be updated immediately and then refreshed every 60 seconds.

-If you decide you don't want your statuses updated anymore you can uninstall like this:
+If you decide you don't want your IM status updated anymore you can uninstall like this:

 ```
 python setup.py rm